yongmenglee/yongmenglee.github.io/_posts/2020-08-28-fourier-coefficient.md

 \end{align*}
 $$

 which is indeed the same representation as \eqref{fourier}, given the assumption $P = 2\pi$.
-However, note that we will be using the representation in \eqref{fourier} for our purpose.
+However, note that we will be using the representation in \eqref{fourier} for our purpose of solving Fourier coefficients.

 There are other ways of representing the Fourier series of a function.
 For example, when we define new variables $d_n$, $\varphi_n$ and $\theta_n$ such that